telerik/kendo-react-buttons/docs/buttongroup/index.md

     );
 ```

-When disabled, the ButtonGroup is displayed but does not function.
+When disabled, the ButtonGroup is displayed, but does not function.

 ```html
     <div id="app"></div>